-2000; Martin Feldstein 2002).
-A general finding is that the ratio of short-term debt to reserves predicts crises, and greater short-term exposure predicts more severe crises when positive capital flows turn negative (Rodrik and Andres Velasco 2000).
+Beyond the Asian crisis, heavy short-term borrowing in dollars played a central role in precipitating almost every emerging-market financial crisis during the 1990s (Dornbusch, 2000; Feldstein, 2002).
+A general finding is that the ratio of short-term debt to reserves predicts crises, and greater short-term exposure predicts more severe crises when positive capital flows turn negative (Rodrik and Velasco, 2000).

-8.2 If Debt Is So Risky, Why Do We See So Much of It?
+8B.
+If Debt Is So Risky, Why Do We See So Much of It?

-Table 4 illustrates the dominance of debt over equity by breaking the composition of net capital flows to the eighteen developing countries listed in table 1 into five major categories: public and publicly guaranteed debt flows, private nonguaranteed debt flows, FDI, portfolio equity, and grants.
+Table 4 illustrates the dominance of debt over equity by breaking the composition of capital flows to developing countries into five major categories: public and publicly guaranteed debt flows, private nonguaranteed debt flows, foreign direct investment (FDI), portfolio equity, and grants.
 The sum of the first two categories reflects all debt flows.
 From 1970 to 1984, debt typically accounted for about 80 percent of all capital flows to developing countries.
 If debt constitutes such a dangerous form of lending, why do we do we see so much of it relative to equity?
-One obvious reason follows directly from the discussion in section 5: prior to the latter half of the 1980s, developing countries largely banned foreigners from holding domestic shares.
+One obvious reason follows directly from the discussion in Section 5: Prior to the latter half of the 1980s, developing countries largely banned foreigners from holding domestic shares.

-If debt is so risky relative to equity, then why do governments liberalize debt inflows by removing restrictions on offshore borrowing by domestic banks while retaining hard limits on foreign participation in the equity market?
-There are number of competing explanations for the relatively slow liberalization of equity markets, all of which deserve more serious consideration in future research than the speculative treatment I give them in the next few sentences.
+If debt is so risky relative to equity, then why do governments liberalize debt inflows by removing restrictions on offshore borrowing by domestic banks, while retaining hard limits on foreign participation in the equity market?
+There are number of competing explanations for the relatively slow liberalization of equity markets, all of which deserve more serious consideration than the speculative treatment I give them in the next few sentences.
 Domestic capitalists in the nonfinancial sector of the economy may favor liberalization because it reduces their cost of capital.
-But these capitalists may also be reluctant to create the necessary preconditions for successful equity market liberalization (Shleifer and Wolfenzon 2002).
+But these capitalists may also be reluctant to create the necessary preconditions for successful equity market liberalization (Shleifer and Wolfenzon, 2002).
 Alternatively, there may be competing interests.
-Liberalization generates aggregate welfare gains, but there may also be potential losers who oppose the process (Rajan and Zingales 2003).
+Liberalization generates aggregate welfare gains, but there may also be potential losers who oppose the process (Rajan and Zingales, 2003).
 For example, domestic banks may lose monopoly rents because liberalizations provide domestic firms with alternative sources of financing.
-In turn, large, nonfinancial firms may be worse off because new sources of financing for their smaller, more financially constrained industry peers may increase product market competition (Chari and Gupta forthcoming).
+In turn, large, nonfinancial firms may be worse off because new sources of financing for their smaller, more financially constrained industry peers may increase product market competition.
 Finally, governments may delay equity market liberalizations for an entirely different set of considerations.
-Future research should address these issues using firm-level data.
+Future research should address these issues.

 Whatever explains the delay, with the advent of stock market liberalization, portfolio equity as a fraction of total capital inflows rose from less than 0.1 percent in 1980-84 to 18.7 percent in 1990-95-an increase of almost two-hundredfold.
 Debt as a fraction of total capital flows fell from 82 percent in 1980-84 to 50 percent in 1990-95.
 FDI flows as a fraction of total capital flows increased from 13 percent in 1980-84 to 28 percent in 1990-95.
-However, the flow of portfolio equity to emerging markets has slowed since the boom of the early 1990s (Dilek Aykut, Himmat Kalsi, and Dilip Ratha 2003).
-And while developing countries' ratios of external debt to equity fell between 1997 and 2001, it is still not clear that they have fallen to prudent levels (Philip Suttle 2003, p.
+However, the flow of portfolio equity to emerging markets has slowed since the boom of the early 1990s (Akyut, Kalsi, and Ratha, 2003).
+And while developing countries' ratios of external debt to equity fell between 1997 and 2001, it is still not clear that they have fallen to prudent levels (Suttle, 2003, p.
 9).
-Hence, the recent increase in portfolio equity and FDI inflows notwithstanding, developing countries still lean heavily toward debt.
+Hence, the recent increase in portfolio equity and FDI inflows, notwithstanding, developing countries still lean heavily towards debt.39